 curve in the middle of the canoe is a distinctive Micmac style.
 Canoeing is still popular within the Mi'kmaq nation, though few people handcraft their own canoe from

 birch bark anymore.
-Here is a website with more information about Native canoes.
+Here is a website with birch bark canoe pictures.

 Over land, the Micmac tribe used dogs as pack animals.

 (There were no horses in North America until colonists brought them over from Europe.)
 Micmac people used

 winter.
 The English word "toboggan" is actually borrowed from the Micmac word for "sled."